A Guide to bringing a Professional Negligence Claim.

 (3) on the facts, he would have died anyway, so that causation was not established, and the claim failed.

-A Professional advisor may try and defend the claim on the basis that the loss was caused not by the breach, but by the intervening act of a third party or of the client.
+A professional adviser may try and defend the claim on the basis that the loss was caused not by the breach, but by the intervening act of a third party or of the client.
 The issue to be determined is whether the intervening act broke the chain of causation.

 In determining this question, much depends on whether the intervening act was: